blackbaud/skyux-docs/content/blog/2016-01-07/index.md

 0. Code coverage results are sent to [Coveralls.io](https://coveralls.io/github/blackbaud/skyux), which in turn updates the status of the pull request.
 Based on our settings, we require 100% code coverage.
 Anything below this will cause the pull request to fail.

-<p class="alert alert-info">If the pull request is coming from a fork, our [Savage Fork](https://github.com/blackbaud-sky-savage/sky) implementation takes over and runs the tests in Travis CI.
-This is necessary in order to maintain environment security in Travis CI and is [well documented](https://github.com/twbs/savage).</p>
+<bb-alert bb-alert-type="info">If the pull request is coming from a fork, our [Savage Fork](https://github.com/blackbaud-sky-savage/sky) implementation takes over and runs the tests in Travis CI.
+This is necessary in order to maintain environment security in Travis CI and is [well documented](https://github.com/twbs/savage).</bb-alert>

 ### Releasing